fromOkayToGreat/Programming_Rust-Fast_Safe_System_Development/book-notes.md

 ```
 > The `args` function returns an iterator that produces a sequence of command-line arguments.
 The `collect` method consumes the iterator and collects the arguments into a vector.
 The `len` method is used to check that the program was called with exactly one argument.
 The `eprintln!` macro is used to print an error message to the screen.
 The `exit` function is used to terminate the program with an error code.
 The `println!` macro is used to print the greeting to the screen.

+## Serving Pages to the Web

+A Rust package, wether a library or an exacutable, is called a *crate*.
+A crate is a collection of Rust source files.
+The `Cargo.toml` file is used to configure a crate.
+The `Cargo.lock` file stores information about the exact versions of dependencies that were used in the last build.
+This file is used to ensure that the same versions of dependencies are used in every build.

+**See example: `ch2/actix-gcd`**